afiola/P2PBazaar/Design Doc.md

 ####Methods:

-`trackerConnect(inTrackerPort)`: Connects to tracker and requests an ID number, initiating a tracker-listen thread in the process.
-Returns a tuple containing (the tracker listen thread object, the assigned ID number).
+`trackerConnect(inTrackerPort)`: Connects to tracker.
+Returns True if the connection is successful and the node receives an ID number.

-`requestOtherNode()`: Requests an ID and port number for another P2PNode from the Tracker.
-Requires an active tracker connection.
-Returns a tuple containing (the other node's ID, the other node's port number).
+`requestOtherNode(inTrackerSocket)`: Requests an ID and port number for another P2PNode from the Tracker.
+Returns a tuple with the ID and port numbers if successful; otherwise returns `None`.

-`connectNode(nodeID)`: Establishes a connection to another P2PNode, initiating a new connection thread in the process.
-Returns a tuple containing (the new socket object, the new connection thread).
+`connectNode(otherID, otherPort)`: Establishes a connection to another P2PNode.
+Returns True if the connection was successful, otherwise None.

-`disconnectNode(nodeID)`: Breaks a connection with a P2PNode.
+`disconnectNode(otherID)`: Breaks a connection with a P2PNode.

-`shutdown()`: Alerts the Tracker that this node will no longer be available for connections, then closes all sockets and enters a ready-for-deletion state.
+`shutdown()`: Sends disconnect messages on all connected sockets, then closes them and enters a ready-for-deletion state.

 `handleReceivedTracker(inPacketData, inExpectingPing = False, inExpectingNodeRep = False)`: Handles an incoming message from the tracker.
 Returns a tuple containing (the message to be sent back or None if it is determined none should be sent, any other data the calling function may have wanted).
 Possible messages: